 A B.A. in biological science can prepare a student for a variety of careers or for graduate work in many fields, including organismal biology, medicine, education, cell or molecular biology, ecology, and conservation biology.

 Minimum Total Credit Hours: 120

 General Education Requirements

 Requirements: See the General Education/Core Curriculum for the College of Liberal Arts.
 The math requirement for the B.A. in biological science is 6 hours.
 This may be met with two of the following courses: Math 121 or Math 125 (but not both), Math 115, Math 123, Math 261 or higher.

 A major in biological science for the B.A. degree requires a minimum of 32 semester hours of biology credit including 24 at the 300 level or above.
-This requirement includes introductory courses (Bisc 160, 161, 162, 163); biology core courses: ecology (Bisc 322), genetics (Bisc 336), and physiology (Bisc 330 or Bisc 438 or Bisc 516); biology electives (12 hours); and the major field achievement test (Bisc 498, which must be taken as a senior) (0 hours).
-Seminars and non-majors courses do not satisfy the biology electives requirement.
-Chem 105, 115, 106, and 116 are required and chemistry is a recommended minor.
+This requirement includes introductory courses (Bisc 160, 161, 162, 163 for 8 credit hours); biology core courses for 12 credit hours: ecology (Bisc 322), genetics (Bisc 336), and physiology (Bisc 330 or Bisc 438 or Bisc 516); biology electives for 12 credit hours minimum); and the major field achievement test (Bisc 498, which must be taken as a senior) (0 hours).
+Seminars and nonmajors courses do not satisfy the biology electives requirement.
+Chem 105, 115, 106, and 116 are required, and chemistry is a recommended minor.

 Other Academic Requirements